zukunft/zukunft.com/docs/code_functions_all.md

     \-- name_linked - section for function name_linked not yet defined that it should be display in /view/view_relation.php
     \-- parent - section for function parent not yet defined that it should be interface in /view/view_relation.php
     \-- child - section for function child not yet defined that it should be interface in /view/view_relation.php
-    \-- relation_type - section for function relation_type not yet defined that it should be interface in /view/view_relation.php
+    \-- link_type - section for function link_type is expected to be link in /view/view_relation.php
 \-- triple
     \-- url_mapper - section for function url_mapper not yet defined that it should be construct and map in /word/triple.php
     \-- input_valid - section for function input_valid not yet defined that it should be construct and map in /word/triple.php